How to Power Raspberry Pi Pico with Batteries: Li-ion, 9V, 12V, AA, AAA Examples

 If you’re interested in wearable technology, Raspberry Pi Pico powered by batteries can be used to create wearable devices and health trackers.
 Although a power bank can power RPi Pico with batteries, it may be overkill and costly in some situations.
 We’ll delve into the various techniques and considerations that enable you to use Raspberry Pi Pico without the USB cable.

-How To Power Raspberry Pi Pico Without Using USB Port
+How to Power Raspberry Pi Pico Without Using USB Port

 Let us understand the onboard pins and the power supply circuit in Raspberry Pi Pico & Pico W. Take a look at the pinout of power-related pins in Raspberry Pi Pico & Pico W marked in red color: